 What is Picpoul de Pinet wine?

-Scroll down for eight Picpoul de Pinet wines to enjoy this summer
+Scroll down for 10 Picpoul de Pinet wines to enjoy this summer

 A variety connected to its surroundings

-Originally Picpoul was better recognised as one of the grapes used to make vermouth in this area.
-However, with the creation of the Picpoul de Pinet AOC in 2013, the variety has found its niche in dry, zippy whites and now more than 10 million bottles are sold across the world each year.
+Originally Piquepoul was better recognised as one of the grapes used to make vermouth in this area.
+However the variety has found its niche in dry, refreshing whites, and now more than 11 million bottles are produced each year.

-Production of Picpoul de Pinet AOC is dominated by four large cooperative wineries, with the rest being made by 24 individual producers.
+In fact 67% of production is exported, with the UK guzzling up the largest share.
+Production of Picpoul de Pinet is dominated by four large cooperative wineries, which make 82% of production, with the rest made by 24 individual producers.

 What does Picpoul de Pinet taste like?

-The wines are often pale lemon-yellow in the glass with green tints, although it can be more golden coloured if harvested from old vines.
-The wines are generally drunk young, within the first few years of release.
+The wines are often pale lemon-yellow in colour with green tints, although some styles can be more golden.

-The name Picpoul means ‘lip stinger’, on account of its zingy acidity.
-This is often complemented by citrus, green fruit and white blossom characters, and a distinct saline, iodine quality.
-More complex examples can also display mineral, wet stone, or yeasty notes, too.
+The name Piquepoul means ‘lip stinger’, on account of its zingy acidity.
+This is complemented by citrus and stone fruit, and a distinct saline, iodine quality.
+More complex examples can also display mineral, wet stone notes, or round, leesy richness.

 Oysters and mussels are harvested from within the Etang de Thau itself, so these are naturally classic pairings with Picpoul de Pinet wines.
 The saltiness of seafood platters and salt cod croquettes pair excellently with the grape’s signature racy acidity.

-Its lip-puckering freshness can also cut through rich foods like cheese and charcuterie, or even desserts, making it a versatile wine for picnics.
+Its lip-puckering freshness can also cut through richer foods like cheese and charcuterie, or even lemon-based desserts, making it a versatile wine for picnics.

 Similar styles of wine include Loire Valley’s Muscadet and Portugal’s Vinho Verde, both known for producing fresh, high acidity wines.